J-1 Scholar Visas can be granted for a maximum stay of 5 years, and can be used for the following types of positions:

-Step 3: The Reves Center issues a DS-2019, prepares a Pre-Arrival packet (includes an invitation letter, J-1 visa application instructions, etc.) and sends it to the scholar.
-Shipping via UPS or Fed EX is strongly recommended.
+Step 3: Once steps 2 and 3 are done, the Reves Center issues a DS-2019, prepares a Pre-Arrival packet (includes J-1 visa application instructions, etc.) and sends it to the scholar.

 Step 4: The scholar applies for a J-1 visa at a U.S. embassy or consulate in his/her country.
 Spouse and children may be issued DS-2019s to apply for J-2 visas.

 There are no fees that the department must pay.

 - SEVIS Fee ($180): This government fee may be paid either by the department or by the scholar.
 If the department wishes to pay, the Reves Center will assist with the process.
 Typically, departments only pay this fee if the scholar will be employed by William & Mary.

 - Visa Application Fee ($160): This government fee is always paid by the scholar.